alkurop/mirror-docs/future/additional_ideas.md

 There are some additional ideas to explore beyond and above the current phase:
 1. How could multiple machine of this kind exchange data with one another
-2. what also beyond sound could they control
+2. What also beyond sound could they control
 - light
 - humidity
 - physical objects